 This error can be corrected by using a semaphore to disallow concurrent access to the shared data.
 The semaphore has an initial count of 1.
 Before accessing shared data, each process executes wait on the semaphore, and calls signal after it has completed.
-Thus the statement 'a[n++] = item' is replaced by a[0] = 'a'; a[1] = ?;
+Thus the statement 'a[n++] = item' is replaced by where mutex is the semaphore used for mutual exclusion.